Posted by Zosi Team on February 4, 2022Tweet Share Share

 A Preventive Controls Qualified Individual plays an impactful part in making certain your food safety system operates as intended.
 This person will produce, validate, and reanalyze your Food Safety Plan.
 They’ll also work to review the associated records.

-Want to learn more about PCQI responsibilities and earn your certification?
+Want to learn more about PCQI responsibilities and earn your certificate of completion?
 Our accredited PCQI course, developed by the Food Safety Preventive Controls Alliance (FSPCA) in partnership with the FDA, is your training solution.
 Sign up today!